amadeuswolfkang/rank-ward/README.md

 # rank-ward

-rank-ward is a Discord bot that provides live stats for League of Legends players from the Riot Games APIs.
+rank-ward is a React app that provides live stats for League of Legends players from the Riot Games APIs.

 ## Set-up
 I bootstrapped the project in create-react-app.